IowaDave/Thermistors/README.md

 Actually the ADC returns an integer representing that ratio multiplied by the &ldquo;resolution&rdquo; of the ADC, that is, the maximum value that the ADC can return.

 What is that maximum value?
-It depends on the MPU.
+It depends on the MCU.

 * Processors found on older Arduino boards and on the ESP8266 device give 10-bit resolution, making the maximum 1023.
 * SAMD21-based Arduinos including the Zero, Nano 33 IoT and MKR-series boards feature 12-bit ADCs, increasing the ADC maximum value to 8191.
 * The new Arduino Uno R4 and the Expressif ESP32 boards support 12-bit resolution, also.

 The following code segment from the example program deals with this by defining the ADC_RESOLUTION to be either 10 bits or 12 bits.
+The code example below specifies 10 bits.
+Your code should specify the one that corresponds to your device.
 The macro ADC_MAX then represents the ADC resolution.

 ```
 #define ADC_RESOLUTION 10